LastAncientOne/AMD-vs-NVDA/README.md

 * Multiple tasks

 #### (5)	Writing Skills
--	a.
-Write clearly and concisely
+* Write clearly and concisely
--	b.
-Access your writing skills and improve writing
+* Access your writing skills and improve writing
--	c.
-Write specifically for your audience
+* Write specifically for your audience
--	d.
-Write a powerful sentences and paragraph
+* Write a powerful sentences and paragraph
--	e.
-Learn taking on various types of reports
+* Learn taking on various types of reports
--	f.
-Learn to edits yourself and others
+* Learn to edits yourself and others

 #### (6)	Presenting Analytical Reports
 * Utilize these courses to enhance my work and projects.